 Now, Spirit Energy and Hemsley Fraser are working together to enable managers and the executive team to distribute content to specific audiences.
 This further helps to grow the learning culture, by involving more senior staff and encouraging social learning and knowledge sharing.

-The Hub has been transformed into a centralised resource which can be used for both programmatic learning and self-serve content.
+The Hub has been transformed into a centralized resource which can be used for both programmatic learning and self-serve content.
 In a turbulent environment, the Hub provides an agile solution which helps organisations adapt to new challenges and opportunities.

 "Our challenge has always been to create a platform for learning that met the needs of our workforce.
 As we move into a focus on Energy Transition, we see the hub as a catalyst."
 Sarah Smith, Talent and L&D Lead at Spirit Energy

 Why not speak to one of our friendly advisers?

 Please chat, call, email, or make a quick enquiry using this short form.